isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/add-barcode.md

 ### 3. Update the template CSS to render a barcode value

 Modify the `content.css` file to render a barcode during the PDF generation.
 Various barcode types like 'qrcode' and 'pdf417' are available.
+For more details, see [Barcode types](#barcode-types).

 ```css